ousmane1999/schoolsolution/README.md

 # wizGrade School Management System

-<b>wizGrade</b> is Best Rated Open Source School Management System for Nursery, Primary and Secondary (K-12) School, Universities, Polytechnics, College of Educations, Awarding Institute e.t.c.
+<b>wizGrade posted by DAOU ENTERPRISE</b> is Best Rated Open Source School Management System for Nursery, Primary and Secondary (K-12) School, Universities, Polytechnics, College of Educations, Awarding Institute e.t.c.

 <b>wizGrade</b> is an Open Source and a perfect, best, complete, and flexible solution for school management and administration.